3h6-1/IMRead/README.md

 Note: Marking the latest message as read in a conversation will mark all older messages in that conversation read as well.
 This is just how IMCore works.

 Special thanks to waresnew's BadgeSync for inspiration and itsjunetime's [smserver](https://github.com/itsjunetime/smserver), which includes very helpful documentation on IMCore

+At the moment, this only supports iOS 16+ until I can find someone to help me test on iOS 14/15.